What Is Bodily Injury Liability (BIL) Car Insurance? Do You Need it?

 It’s common to see your liability coverage limits written out as a series of numbers, like 25/50/10.
 The first two numbers refer to your bodily injury liability limits per person and per accident.
 The last number refers to your property damage liability limit.

 Depending on the state you reside in, you may also have the option to choose a combined single limit (CSL) for both bodily injury liability and property damage liability.
 This means there’s no stated limit per person; the dollar figure is the maximum amount that will be paid out for all injuries and property damage.

 So, let’s say you opt for a CSL of $200,000.
 And let’s say that you’re at fault in a car accident that totals a $30,000 car.
 Suppose the other driver accumulates medical bills worth $100,000.
 In this scenario, your policy will fully cover both property damage and bodily injury since the combined expenses fall under your $200,000 CSL limit.

-How much bodily injury liability coverage should I get?
+How much bodily injury liability insurance should I have?

 A good rule of thumb is to get as much coverage as you can afford.
 Your state’s insurance requirements are the bare minimum you should have; they shouldn’t be interpreted as recommended limits.

 According to the Insurance Information Institute, the average cost of a liability claim for bodily injury is $15,785.
 But this number could jump exponentially if multiple people are injured or killed in an accident.

 If you only have your state’s minimum requirements and you’re at fault in an accident, it’s possible that the other party’s medical expenses will exceed your limits.
 In that case, you could be sued for the remaining balance.
 If the court rules against you, your assets can be seized to pay for the expenses.

 The cost of bodily injury liability varies depending on the driver, the state, and the insurance company.
 Generally speaking, it can cost you $100 to $170 each month, though you may pay more depending on your level of coverage.